 Fifteen Effective Play Therapy Techniques: 15 techniques that are

 effective, enjoyable, inexpensive, and easy to implement.

-Play Therapy: Play Therapy to aid the child in the release of energy and aggression and more
+Play Therapy: Play Therapy aids the child in the release of energy and aggression and more

-One size does not fit all, however, so here are some ideas for helping children with cancer cope – according to their age group.
+However, one size does not fit all, so here are some ideas for helping children with cancer cope – according to their age group.